chrissearle/www_cso/posts/2019/05/03-kafka-java-to-scala-scala-v2.md

 tags: kafka, scala, producer, consumer, pureconfig
 series: Kafka - java to scala
 updated: 2020-01-23 00:00
+intro: In the previous step we created a basic producer and consumer in scala but it was very close to a line by line conversion.
+Let's try for something that is closer to normal scala - and let's get the config values out to a configuration file.
 ---

 This series goes through conversion of some basic java kafka clients to scala - step by step.
 It is important to understand that it is written from my viewpoint - someone who has played with scala, likes it, but has never really had time to get into it.